See my articles:

 The following list are signs of self abandonment:

 - Ignoring Your Own Well-Being Consistently to Focus on Others: Rather than attending to your own feelings and what's best for you, you consistently ignore your well-being to focus on others--family members, friends, romantic partners and others.
 Rather than taking care of yourself, you consistently prioritize others' needs over your own, even in relationships where there is little to no reciprocity.
 This is codependent behavior.
 You avoid thinking about your own feelings of sadness, loneliness or emptiness because it makes you feel too uncomfortable.
 After a while, you might become so disconnected from your inner emotional world that you experience emotional numbing and no longer know what you feel.
 You no longer know your emotional truth.
-You might even see self care as being "selfish" (see my article: What Happens When You Numb Yourself Emotionally?, Is Self Care Selfish? and Overcoming Codependency: Taking Care of Yourself First).
+You might even see self care as being "selfish."

 - Placing Your Well-Being in Others' Hands: Instead of taking care and nurturing yourself, you rely on others to do it for you.
 You might be hoping, as an adult, to get from others what you didn't get as a child from one or both of your parents.
-Even though you're hoping to get what you've needed for a long time from someone else, you might unconsciously choose people as romantic partners who can't or won't provide you with the love and nurturance that you need.
+Even though you're hoping to get what you have needed for a long time from someone else, you might unconsciously choose people as romantic partners who can't or won't provide you with the love and nurturance that you need.
 When you don't get what you need emotionally from your significant other, you interpret this as a sign that you're not worthy of being loved and it becomes a self fulfilling prophecy.
-Eventually, after several disappointing and hurtful relationships, you give up completely on relationships (see my next description, Judging Yourself Harshly, and my articles: Emotionally Unhealthy Relationships: Bad Luck or Poor Choices? and Choosing Healthier Romantic Relationships).
+Eventually, after several disappointing and hurtful relationships, you might give up completely on relationships (see my next description, Judging Yourself Harshly

 - Judging Yourself Harshly: Rather than having a balanced view of your strengths and areas where you could improve, you consistently judge yourself harshly and you tell yourself, "I'm no good" or "I'm stupid" or "I'm unlovable" or some variation of these internal messages.
-When someone compliments you, you feel so uncomfortable that you're quick to deflect and deny the compliment (see my articles: Overcoming the Emotional Pain of Feeling Unlovable, Overcoming the Fear That People Wouldn't Like You If They Knew the "Real You" and Overcoming the Internal Critic).
+When someone compliments you, you feel so uncomfortable that you're quick to deflect and deny the compliment.

 Getting Help in Therapy